Mediation Advantages for Children

 Focusing on the Child’s Best Interests

 Mediation in the family realm has as its primary focus the interests of the child.
-Parents are encouraged to recognize and accept that whilst a divorce may terminate their personal relationship with one another, they remain the child’s parents.
-As such the parents would be encouraged to work together for the sake of the ongoing psychological well-being of the child.
-The mediators role herein would be to assist the parents in airing issues of concern viz their co-parenting of their child.
-The mediator would ensure that the child best interests remain at the forefront of any discussion that impacts the child, the mediator would also help the parents to put forward and consider creative parenting solutions which they believe could contribute towards the future welfare and happiness of their child.
+Parents are encouraged to recognize and accept that whilst a divorce may terminate their personal relationship with one another, they will always remain their child’s parents.
+As such, parents are encouraged to work together for the sake of the ongoing psychological well-being of their child.

 Developing Optimal Co-Parenting Strategies